headsnet/codeception-extras/doc/symfony-profiler-url.md

 Get the URL of the Symfony Profiler for any requests that error.
 The URL is displayed in the test output.

+This extension requires the WebDriver module to be activated and configured as per the installation instructions.

 ## Requirements

-This extension requires the Symfony test environment to have the Profiler
-enabled:
+You must have the Symfony Profiler enabled in the test environment.

 ```yaml
 # config/packages/test/framework.yaml